AndyJPG/star-wars-knowledge-tester/README.md

 To build application for production, run:\
 `npm run build`\
 and a newly created folder `build` will contain production ready files.

+Use `npm run test` to run integration test.